Achieving Goals using Reward Shaping and Curriculum Learning: Methods

 \subsection{Types of curriculum}

-In our experiments, we explored two curriculum setups which are described in this section.
-The switch between stages of a curriculum takes place automatically whenever the agent has reached an accuracy of over 90\%, striking a balance between time and optimality.
+In our experiments, we explore two curriculum setups.
+The switch between stages of a curriculum takes place automatically whenever the agent has reached an accuracy that surpasses a pre-set threshold.
+The accuracy is calculated as a moving average, updated each time one of the environments finishes an episode.
+In our experiments, we found that a threshold of 90\% strikes the balance between time and optimality.

-The first curriculum modifies the number of active objects.
-At each stage, an extra object is added to the table and its observations are enabled.
+Our first curriculum setup consists of modifying the number of active objects in the scene.
+All three cubes are present on the table at all times, and their positions are used as part of the observation.
+The initial position of the cubes is selected from the 5x5 grid explained at the beginning of this section.
+This setup maintains an unchanged observation space throughout all stages of the curriculum.

+The change, however, comes in the form of a gated reward function $r_{\text{gated}} = \sum_{i}^{|\mathbb{O}|}{ r_\text{sparse} \cdot \mathds{1}_{i<=S}}$, such that at each stage $S$, the agent is encouraged to place one more object than in the previous stage.
+If a correctly placed object rewards the agent, we label them as \textit{active} for the current curriculum stage.
+Otherwise, we call them \textit{inactive}.

+In our experiments, we gather trajectories for a number of steps equal to the horizon length $H$, allowing us to maintain a fixed batch size.
+The value of $H$ can be tuned depending on the task, which introduces a new hyperparameter, requiring calibration.
+The only constraint we have is that $H$ must be smaller than the episode length.

-The second curriculum setup consists of adjusting the episode and horizon window length, such that at each stage, these values are updated based on required time for solving the task with the active number of objects.
-This form of curriculum requires the first curriculum type to also be active.
+Our second curriculum setup builds on top of the gated reward function introduced above.
+It adjusts the episode and horizon length, such that, at each stage, these values are updated based on the required time for solving the task with the active number of objects.